 Interesting Places to stay in Ireland

 Your dream trip to Ireland would be so much cooler if you could find a place to stay that you never dreamed would be possible right?
-Well, Ireland has a ton of unique places that range from quirky to completely unusual that you can easily stay at.
-Finding the best places to stay in Ireland can be tricky as there is a lot to choose from.
+Well, Ireland has a ton of unique places to stay at that range from quirky to completely unusual that you can easily stay at.
+Finding the most unique places to stay in Ireland can be tricky as there is a lot to choose from.

 But, if you are looking for some of the most unusual places to stay in Ireland look no further, I’ve got your back.
 From lighthouses to yurts and bubble domes this article concentrates on all the unique, cool places to stay in Ireland.